Framework integration

 Under PHP-FPM or CGI, the running interpreter is the web handler, not a CLI binary that can

-config.
-Override it only when the CLI binary lives elsewhere:
+it only when the CLI binary lives elsewhere:

 use Flytachi\Winter\Thread\Thread;

-use Flytachi\Winter\Thread\Engine\AdaptiveEngine;
+use Flytachi\Winter\Thread\Launch\AdaptiveLauncher;

 use Flytachi\Winter\Thread\Thread;

-use Flytachi\Winter\Thread\Engine\ManualEngine;
+use Flytachi\Winter\Thread\Launch\CliLauncher;

 use Flytachi\Winter\Thread\Payload\TempFileTransport;

-);Symptom of a wrong binary
+));Symptom of a wrong binary

-If tasks silently fail to start from a web request, a wrong binary path is the usual cause —
+If tasks silently fail to start from a web request, a wrong binary path is the usual cause — the child was launched under the FPM SAPI instead of CLI.
+Check the binary path first.

 Point to the packaged runner script